sgsokol/influx/doc/install.rst

 ::

   $ cd /usr/local/bin
-  $ ln -s /path/to/dir/of/influx_s/{influx_s.py,influx_i.py,res2ftbl_meas.py,ftbl2cumoAb.py,ftbl2kvh.py,ftbl2netan.py,ftbl2xgmml.py,ff2ftbl.py,ffres2ftbl.sh} .
+  $ ln -s /path/to/dir/of/influx_s/{influx_s.py,influx_i.py,res2ftbl_meas.py,ftbl2cumoAb.py,ftbl2kvh.py,ftbl2netan.py,ftbl2xgmml.py,ff2ftbl.py,ffres2ftbl.py,txt2ftbl.py} .

 assuming that ``/usr/local/bin`` is already in the PATH.

 First compilation
 -----------------
-To accomplish the installation, you have to run influx_s.py or influx_i.py for the first time as a user having write permissions to the installation directory.
-I.e. if you have installed influx_si as system administrator you have to make a first run also as a system administrator.
-This first run will compile a shared library ``mult_bxxc.so`` (a suffix ``.so`` can be different on your platform) needed for further influx_si executions.
+To accomplish the installation, you have to run ``influx_s.py`` or ``influx_i.py`` for the first time as a user having write permissions to the installation directory.
+I.e. if you have installed ``influx_si`` as system administrator you have to make a first run also as a system administrator.
+This first run will compile a shared library ``mult_bxxc.so`` (a suffix ``.so`` can be different on your platform) needed for further ``influx_si`` executions.
 An example of a command to run is given in the next session "Test of installation".

-If in the future, for any reason (upgrading R version, changing the compiler, ...) you have to recompile the shared library, just remove the file ``mult_bxxc.so`` (or its equivalent if you are not on a Unix platform) and rerun influx_si on any FTBL file being a user with write permission on installation directory.
+If in the future, for any reason (upgrading R version, changing the compiler, ...) you have to recompile the shared library, just remove the file ``mult_bxxc.so`` (or its equivalent if you are not on a Unix platform) and rerun ``influx_si`` on any FTBL file being a user with write permission on installation directory.

 ********************
 Test of installation